Roblox/rodux/docs/advanced/thunks.md

 end)
 ```

-Thunks are the simplest way to introduce more complex processing of `action` objects.
-However, thunks allow any portion of our code with access to the `store` to create custom business logic and dispatch it via an `action` to the `store`.
-One of the primary goals of Rodux is to consolidate our business logic and thunks work directly against that goal.
-Thunks are good for prototyping new ideas, but you may want to consider creating custom [`middleware`](middleware.md) for complex features instead of relying on thunks alone.
+Thunks are a simple way to introduce more complex processing of `action` objects, but you may want to consider creating custom [`middleware`](middleware.md) for complex features instead of relying on thunks alone.